jpetzke/AutoGPT-Instagram/README.md

-# Auto-GPT-Plugin-Template
+# AutGPT-Instagram
-A starting point for developing your own external plug-in for Auto-GPT

-# **If you want your plugin to live within the codebase, use the example in the [plugins repo](https://github.com/Significant-Gravitas/Auto-GPT-Plugins) instead**
+A plugin for AutoGPT which enables access to Instagram.

 ### Plugin Installation Steps